6d68/crypto-cloud/README.md

 3. [Node.js](https://nodejs.org/en/)

 ## Building & Running the cloud on your local machine
 First you have to build the code as a docker image.
-Therefor open a terminal, navigate to source code root directory and run the following command:
+Therefore open a terminal, navigate to source code root directory and run the following command:

 ```console
    ./build.sh